Separability Idempotents and Multiplier Algebras

 \bf 1.
 Separability idempotents \rm \nl In this section we start with the definition of a separability idempotent and we develop the theory.
-We illustrate a few aspects with simple examples.
-In particular we consider the well-known case of finite-dimensional algebras with identity.
-In Section 4 we will give more and less trivial examples.
-There we will also treat some special cases. \nl We start with two {\it non-degenerate algebras $B$ and $C$} and an {\it idempotent element $E$ in the multiplier algebra $M(B\ot C)$}.
-Recall that the multiplier algebra $M(A)$ of a non-degenerate algebra is the largest algebra with identity that contains $A$ as a dense two-sided ideal.
-If already $A$ has an identity, then $M(A)=A$.
-If not, then $M(A)$ will be strictly larger.
-Given the two algebras $B$ and $C$, we have natural imbeddings
+In the next section, we will consider the important special case of a {\it regular} separability idempotent.
+We illustrate a few aspects with simple examples in Section 3 where we first consider the well-known case of finite-dimensional algebras with identity.
+We then also give more and less trivial examples, as well as some other special cases. \nl \it The main definition \rm \nl We start with two {\it non-degenerate algebras $B$ and $C$} and an {\it idempotent element $E$ in the multiplier algebra $M(B\ot C)$}.
+We have natural embeddings

-If the algebras $B$ and $C$ have no identity, these inclusions in general are strict, also the last one. \snl The upcoming assumptions will imply that $C$ is isomorphic with $B^{\text{op}}$, the algebra $B$ but with the opposite product.
-And because the conditions almost fix $E$, we get a construction that will be dependent mostly only on the algebra $B$.
-The assumptions also imply certain restrictions on the type of algebras we can have.
-All this will be made precise in what follows in this section, as well as in the next sections. \nl First we consider the following assumptions.